Avoiding Dangerous or 'Predatory' Loans

 - If you don’t have a bank account, open one.
 All banks in New York State are required to offer low-cost Basic Banking Accounts.

 - Go to a Volunteer Income Tax Assistance (VITA) site at your local library or community center.
-For the VITA site near you call 1-800-TAX-1040 or visit www.tax-coalition.org.
+The IRS Volunteer Income Tax Assistance (VITA) and the Tax Counseling for the Elderly (TCE) programs offer free tax help for taxpayers who qualify.

 - AARP Tax-Aide helps people of low-to-middle income, with special attention to people who are 60 and older, with taxes and refunds.
 To locate the nearest AARP Tax-Aide site, call 1-888-227-7669.